sdkbox-doc/en/src/agecheq/v3-cpp/api-reference.md

 ```cpp
 static void check ( const std::string & ACPin ) ;
 ```
->  The AgeCheq check method is used to determine the status of a child's relationship with a particular online service.
-It requires the developer's unique identifier, the child's AgeCheq PIN as set up by their parent, and the unique identifier of the game or application.
+>  The AgeCheq check method is used to determine the status of a child’s relationship with a particular online service.
+It requires the developer’s unique identifier, the child’s AgeCheq PIN as set up by their parent, and the unique identifier of the game or application.

 <pre>